This article will discuss the following:

 Next we'll look at what steps to take prior to getting an appraisal.

-A simple option that will ease the process is to use coin albums or folders.
+Another simple option is to use coin albums or folders.
 Companies such as Dansko and Whitman have been making these organizers for decades.
-They allow you to safely store all of the coins of one particular type and denomination.
-For example, there are albums for Washington quarters, Lincoln pennies, Mercury dimes, and so on.
+They allow you to safely store all of the coins of one particular type and denomination in chronological order by date.
+For example, there are albums specifically for Washington quarters, Lincoln pennies, Mercury dimes, and so on.

 seated liberty quarter type 1 no motto no drapery